-10.134 An agency or minister must comply with an IC review decision (s 55N).
+- 10.127 An agency or minister must comply with an IC review decision (s 55N).
 If an agency or minister fails to comply, the Information Commissioner or the review applicant may apply to the Federal Court for an order directing them to comply (s 55P(1)).
-The application can only be made after the period an agency or minister has to apply to the AAT for review of
+The application can only be made after the period an agency or minister has to apply to the AAT for review of the Information Commissioner's decision has expired, that is, 28 days (AAT Act s 29(2)).
+There is a similar scheme for enforcing determinations of the Privacy Commissioner (Privacy Act ss 55A and 62). - 10.128 In exercising the power to enforce an IC review decision, the Information Commissioner may consider the following factors: - whether exercising the power to enforce an IC review decision would best facilitate and promote public access to information (for example, it is relevant to consider whether enforcement of an IC review decision would result in the agency releasing documents to the IC review applicant and, more generally, increase compliance of that agency with IC review decisions)

-40 Josh Taylor and Prime Minister of Australia (Freedom of Information) [2018] AICmr 42.
+41 Josh Taylor and Prime Minister of Australia (Freedom of information) [2018] AICmr 42.

-$^{^{41}}$ See for example 'WV' and Department of Veterans' Affairs (Freedom of information) [2021] AICmr 10.
+42 See for example 'WV' and Department of Veterans' Affairs (Freedom of information) [2021] AICmr 10.

-42 Josh Taylor and Prime Minister of Australia (Freedom of Information) [2018] AICmr 42.
+43 Josh Taylor and Prime Minister of Australia (Freedom of information) [2018] AICmr 42.

-43 See for example 'WV' and Department of Veterans' Affairs (Freedom of Information) [2021] AICmr 10.
+44 See for example 'WV' and Department of Veterans' Affairs (Freedom of information) [2021] AICmr 10.